 • I have the right to say NO

-Regardless of the request or the person asking, if you do not feel 100% enthusiastic about the idea, you have the right, even the duty, to say "NO, thank you".
+When asked or suggested something, please wait at least 5 seconds before answering and take this time to really ask yourself the question!
+Try to visualize how it would be if you said yes; would it be nice or not really?
+If the idea sounds great, then say YES.
+However, if you do not feel 100% enthusiastic about the idea, regardless of the request or the person asking, you have the right, even the duty, to say "NO, thank you".
 Oh, and "No" is a complete sentence!
-You do not need to add reasons or explanations, you can simply say "No, thank you".
+You do not need to add any reasons or explanations, you can simply say "No, thank you".
 During a cuddle therapy session or workshop, we trust that everyone is able to manage their own feelings and that no one will feel insulted or hurt at being rejected (see the previous rule).

 • I have the right to change my mind